rust-lang/const-eval/const-generic-const-fn-bounds.md

 [here](https://github.com/rust-rfcs/const-eval/pull/8#issuecomment-452396020) and is only 12 posts
 and a linked three page document long.
 It is left as an exercise to the reader to read the discussion themselves.
+A summary of the result of the discussion can be found at the bottom of [this blog post](https://varkor.github.io/blog/2019/01/11/const-types-traits-and-implementations-in-Rust.html)

 # Drawbacks
 [drawbacks]: #drawbacks